szufix/mapel/index.rst

 Introduction
 =============================
-**mapel** (map of elections) is a python package that serves for drawing map of elections.
+**Mapel** (map of elections) is a python package that serves for drawing map of elections.
 It is a testbed of elections to be used for various election-related experiments such as testing algorithms or estimating the frequency of a given phenomenon.
+If you want to run en experiment on a large variaty of elections then mapel is for you!

 For more details please look at: